 - As an Orchestrator, the BRM helps coordinate the resources needed to provide business value.
-The focus is on coordinating and aggregating the business demand of the provider’s products, services and capabilities.
+The focus is on coordinating and aggregating the business demand of the provider’s products, services, and capabilities.

 - As a Navigator, the BRM facilitates the effort to embed provider capabilities within the business, facilitates strategic planning and road-mapping efforts, and provides guidance over key provider roles on behalf of the business partner (e.g. enterprise architect, portfolio and program management).

 As an organizational capability, the service provider organization should be effective in shaping and channeling business demand for their services, products, and capabilities that provide the highest business value opportunities.
-A BRM must understand organizational strategy and all business processes in a given business unit in order to provide technology guidance to ensure a maximum return on investment (ROI) for IT products, services and capabilities.
+A BRM must understand organizational strategy and all business processes in each business unit in order to provide technology guidance to ensure a maximum return on investment (ROI) for IT products, services and capabilities.

 What Are Their Key Responsibilities?

-The responsibilities of a BRM will vary from organization to organization.
-The responsibilities will depend on the maturity of the role and discipline within the organization, as well as how the organizational BRM capability is structured.
+The responsibilities of a BRM vary from organization to organization.
+BRM responsibilities will depend on the maturity of the role and discipline within the organization, as well as how the organizational BRM capability is structured.
 The focus of any responsibility must be to maximize business value.
 Here is a list of a just a few of the responsibilities one might find in a BRM role:

 - Builds relationships with business, internal technology teams, and external technology vendors or other service providers internal or external to the organization.